zhulik/aiotractive/README.md

 **Unofficial** Asynchronous Python client for the [Tractive](https://tractive.com) REST API.

-**This project and it's author are not affilated with Tractive GmbH**
+**This project and its author are not affiliated with Tractive GmbH**

 This project is a result of reverse engineering of the Tractive web app.